aziz1975/tron-upgradeable/README.md

    cd tron-upgradeable
    npm install
    ```
-Please rename the .env.sample file to .env.
+**Important Note:** Please rename the .env.sample file to .env.
 Update the .env file with your private key, Tron node host, and deployed contract addresses etc so they are properly used by tronbox.js, 2_deploy_upgradable_token.js, and TestContracts.js.

 **Compile and Deploy:**
    ```bash